 - Grease a baking dish (20cm x 20cm) and pour the mixture in.
 Bake in the oven for about 25 minutes.
 Check after 20 minutes and estimate how much longer it needs.
-It will depend on how wide and deep your dish is.
+If you use a larger or smaller dish this can affect the bake time.

 - Make the sticky toffee sauce by putting all the ingredients in a saucepan.
 Heat up and keep giving a stir.
 Take off the heat when the sauce is the colour you want.
 Let it stand for a few minutes before serving.